gonzalo-bulnes/kata-python-web-app/doc/identify_data_structures.md

 Once the code "works", that its side-effects are identified and isolated and that it's core code is tested we can be reasonably confident that it's going to do what we intended.
 It's time to ask ourselves how to build from there.
 Although it's certainly not mandatory, we spent time writing this code, and it would be great to be able to justify that investment over time.

 There are two main ways this code will likely be built upon.
-Either it will evolve, to follow the evolving understanding we'll acquire of its impact, or we'll extend it to cover aspects of the domain that we didn't foresee.
+Either it will evolve to follow the evolving understanding we'll acquire of its impact, or we'll extend it to cover aspects of the domain that we didn't foresee.
 Or both!
 In any case, not all sections of the code will change together, and the better we understand that, the simpler, nicer —and cheaper— change will become.

 One way to get that understanding is looking at our data.